Professor Nick Kamenos

-- Honorary Lecturer (School of Life Sciences)
+- Honorary Lecturer in Marine Science (School of Geographical & Earth Sciences)

-NERC Postdoctoral Research Fellow (2006-2009).
+NERC Independent Postdoctoral Research Fellow (2006-2009).
 University of Glasgow.

 Postdoctoral Research Scientist (2004-2006).
 University Marine Biological Station Millport.

 Ph.D.
 Marine Biology (2001-2004).
 University of London.